kalrish/guardcheader/README.md

  -  a C or C++ toolchain

+##  Usage

+This is a command-line program.
+The accepted command-line depends on the version.

+All versions admit the GNU standard to find out their version:

+    $  guardcheader --version

+This prints `guardcheader `_`LANGUAGE`_` `_`VERSION`_, where _LANGUAGE_ is the programming language in which the used version was written (C or C++) and _VERSION_, the version string.

+###  Current version

+The program shall be invoked as follows:

+    $  guardcheader BASE INPUT OUTPUT

+_INPUT_ and _OUTPUT_ are the names of the files that shall be read and written, respectively.
+They should be different files.

+_BASE_ is the start of the inclusion guard (e.g.: `MYLIB`).
+It is used to identify libraries and should not be empty.

 ##  Example

 Assuming the hand-written header, which has no inclusion guards, is called `foo.h.in` and belongs to a library called "bar", just run: